-Last week we talked about the hook, the sound bite, or the ability to “say it in a sentence.”
-One reader asked for examples so I thought I’d give you a few.
+A couple weeks ago we talked about the hook, the sound bite, or the ability to “say it in a sentence.”
+Someone asked for examples so I thought I’d give you a few.

-Below are the short pitches of proposals that have caught my eye over the years from debut authors.
+Below are a few short pitches found in proposals that caught my eye over the years from first-time authors.
 Please realize that the sound bite is only one of many factors that goes into a great proposal.
 Ultimately it is the execution of the concept that makes for a great book.
-For example, The Help by Kathryn Stockett would not have succeeded as a word-of-mouth bestseller if the writing did not support the story.
-(No, we did not represent that title, I’m only trying to make a point. :-))

 A child whose silence holds the truth captive…

 An artist whose work speaks the agony of her past…